-(c) Data shall be presented as quarter-end observations.
-For a bank reporting on a semi-annual basis, the NSFR shall be reported for each of the two preceding quarters.
-For a bank reporting on an annual basis, the NSFR shall be reported for the preceding four quarters.
-Both unweighted and weighted values of the NSFR components shall be disclosed unless otherwise indicated.
-Weighted values are calculated as the values after Available Stable Funding (ASF) or Required Stable Funding (RSF) factors are applied.
+(d) The data shall be presented as quarter-end observations.
+For banks reporting on a semi-annual basis, the NSFR must be reported for each of the two preceding quarters.
+For banks reporting on an annual basis, the NSFR must be reported for the preceding four quarters.
+Both unweighted and weighted values of the NSFR components must be disclosed unless otherwise indicated.
+Weighted values are calculated as the values after ASF or RSF factors are applied.

-(d) A bank shall, in addition to the template prescribed below, provide a sufficient qualitative discussion around the NSFR to facilitate an understanding of the results and the accompanying data.
+(e) A bank shall, in addition to the template prescribed below, provide a sufficient qualitative discussion around the NSFR to facilitate an understanding of the results and the accompanying data.